serenesky0914/pnpm-trello/README.md

 ### UI

-1. Build a UI with 3 columns that looks a bit better than the one we provided.
+Updated : 1.
+Build a UI with 3 columns that looks a bit better than the one we provided.
-2. Render the name of each task instead of its ID.
+Updated : 2.
+Render the name of each task instead of its ID.
-3. Each column should have its own separate scroll.
+Updated : 3.
+Each column should have its own separate scroll.

 ## What will we be paying attention to?